SimpleDataLabsInc/prophecy-docs/docs/SQL/extensibility/gem-builder/gem-builder.md

 ```

+Similarly the opposite case where this enhanced UX is not available due to some reason, Prophecy needs to be able to render the default macro UI.
+For this purpose you must define the logic to convert the Gem properties back to the default macro properties object which Prophecy understands.

 ## 3. Preview

 You can preview the component in the Gem builder to see how it looks.
 You can modify the properties and then save it to preview the generated code which will eventually run on your cluster.